 Let Your Reader Into Character Turning Points

 Knowing what a character stands for and cares about helps me, as a reader, understand who they are.
 Now, good plots bring a character up against their beliefs in ways that challenge character and reader alike.
+This is what sparks good character development.

 Changes of heart are sometimes my favorite moments in a story.
 They’re a great opportunity to deepen character, introduce an element of surprise, or challenge the reader.
 The rub is, they have to exist on the page, and the reader needs to be guided through them.